Active Localization of Close-range Adversarial Acoustic Sources for Underwater Data Center Surveillance: Introduction

 Detecting and localizing the origin of acoustic attacks is vital for data center surveillance and defense.
-Our recent work on internal detection~\cite{blow2025detection} leveraged anomalous Position Error Signals (PES) extracted from the HDDs to identify the presence of acoustic interference.
-We observed that the relative performance degradation among drives offers a coarse directional cue -- drives nearer to the attacker experience greater disruption.
-However, such inference provides only approximate directionality without revealing the absolute position or motion of the adversarial sound source.
+Our recent work on internal detection~\cite{blow2025detection} leveraged anomalous Position Error Signals (PES) extracted from the storage systems to identify the presence of acoustic interference.
+We observed that the relative performance degradation among drives offers a coarse directional cue: drives nearer to the attacker experience greater disruption.
+However, such inference provides only approximate directionality without revealing the absolute position or motion of the source.
 In this work, we advance beyond detection to achieve comprehensive 3D localization and tracking of an adversarial acoustic source.

-While optical or visual localization methods are effective for terrestrial surveillance systems, underwater vision systems are limited to a few meters under clear water and degrade rapidly in turbid or low-light conditions~\cite{islam2024computer}.
-Imaging sonars can extend visibility to tens of meters, but their high cost, limited refresh rate, and low angular resolution make them unsuitable for agile threat response in dynamic conditions~\cite{tian2020review,munnelly2024applications}.
-Consequently, we explore sound source localization (SSL), a method widely adopted in underwater sensor networks (UWSNs)~\cite{sathish2023review,li2023long,tollefsen2016source}.
-However, adversarial acoustic source localization presents unique challenges: \textbf{(i)} large receiver arrays suffer from synchronization drift, multipath echoes, and potential lack of line-of-sight~\cite{kazzazi2025clear}; \textbf{(ii)} the source may maneuver within tens of meters to evade detection, violating planar wavefronts or far-field assumptions~\cite{klippel2016holographic,ho2007source} commonly used in beamforming models for distant ship or marine mammal localization~\cite{hendricks2019automated,zhu2020long}; \textbf{(iii)} the attacker's signal shape is unknown, narrow-band, and possibly frequency-hopping, making delay estimation more difficult and ambiguous; and \textbf{(iv)} the direction-of-arrival (DOA) or angle-of-arrival (AOA) methods yield only bearing information~\cite{yan2018robust,li2019direction}, not generalizable for 3D localization and motion tracking of active mobile targets.
+While optical localization methods are effective for terrestrial surveillance systems, underwater vision systems are limited to a few meters under clear water and degrade rapidly in turbid or low-light conditions~\cite{islam2024computer}.
+Imaging sonars can extend visibility to tens of meters, but their high cost, limited refresh rate, and low angular resolution make them unsuitable for agile threat response in dynamic conditions~\cite{gaspar2023feature,munnelly2024applications}.
+Consequently, we explore sound source localization (\textbf{SSL}), a method widely adopted in underwater sensor networks (UWSNs) and subsea navigation~\cite{sathish2023review,li2023long,tollefsen2016source}.